bagian-labs/air-quality-clone-view/README.md

 <p align="center"><a href="https://bagian-portfolio.vercel.app" target="_blank"><img src="https://user-images.githubusercontent.com/45790050/211333377-00715dd1-4790-4296-8c5c-6138865f3038.png" width="100"></a></p>

 ## Intro
-This projects can analys for air quality by using a devices and can transform it into Data realtime on Dashboard view.
+This projects can analyst for air quality by using a devices and can transform it into Data realtime on Dashboard view.

 ## How To Install